ogfunkycold/Simple-deploy-web-application-on-Kubernetes-using-AWS-Cloud-9/README.md

 * configures the AWS CLI and stores necessary environment variables in bash_profile
 * creates an SSH key

 1.13.
-When it all finish, you can try to type **kops get nodes** in terminal, if it responsed **Cluster.kops "nodes" not found**, that mean your kops is installed successfully
+When it all finished, you can try to type **kops get nodes** in terminal, if it responded **Cluster.kops "nodes" not found**, that means your kops is installed successfully

 ![6.png](/images/6.png)

 1.14.
-Now, enviroment settings is finish, next we will create your fisrt kubernetes cluster.
+Now, environment settings are finished, next, we will create your first kubernetes cluster.

 ### Create Kubernetes Cluster

 2.1.
-Copy below command and paste into the termianl, this command help you to create the master and worker nodes.
+Copy below command and paste into the termianl, this command helps you to create the master and worker nodes.

     $ kops create cluster \
           --name example.cluster.k8s.local \
           --zones $AWS_AVAILABILITY_ZONES \
           --yes

 2.2.
-When it created complete,wait for 5-8 minute, try to use **kops validate cluster** to see the cluster is working or not.
+When it created complete, wait for 5-8 minute, try to use **kops validate cluster** to see the cluster is working or not.

 ![8.png](/images/8.png)

 2.3.
-Now, you have your own kubernetes cluster, that try to deploy some web application on it.
+Now, you have your own kubernetes cluster, that tries to deploy some web application on it.

 >First we need to make a DockerImage for our web application.
 >
 >This workshop already have the sample, so you just need to build the image

-### Try to Depoly web application on K8S
+### Try to Deploy web application on K8S

 3.1.
 Go to **AWS Manage Console**, in the service menu, choose **Elastic Container Service**.

 3.2.
 Click **Repositories**.

 3.3.
-Create a repositories named **kubernetes-ecr**.
+Create repositories named **kubernetes-ecr**.

 3.4.
 Remember the **Repository URI**, it will be used later.